withastro/astro/.changeset/quiet-games-film.md

 "astro": minor
 ---

-`<Picture />`: Use jpeg source files as their own fallback rather than using png as the fallback
+The `<Picture />` component will now use `jpg` and `jpeg` respectively as fallback formats when the original image is in those formats.